uw-biorobotics/brl_data/README.md

 * brl_data_test.py    Unit tests for brl_data's basic features.
 If it is run with -userinput the test requires the user to enter simulated metadata in the test.
 If run with -gittesting, the git autocommit feature will be tested.

+* brl_data_min_ example.py   A minimal very simple example that writes out data.

-* brl_data_example.py   A example of typical usage scenario.
+* brl_data_example.py        An example which uses more features.